1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

 As we have seen, after the title sequence Cliff Michelmore, along with the studio presenters in all the other countries, goes ‘out of vision’ and therefore they ‘voice over’ their linking items for the rest of the whole programme, all reading Antony Jay’s script.

 “We were trying to make it something which was a program in its own right, that was about something and yet had to carry with it–and this was the problem–all the different nations, and so we decided to make population growth–which was one of those preoccupations, like global warming is now–a kind of theme of it.
 We wanted something to try to capture the maximum audience at the beginning, so we thought: Let’s have babies.
-Typical bit of meretricious television programming, but it gave us a way of getting into it.”
+A typical bit of meretricious television programming, but it gave us a way of getting into it.”

 “The program would begin by attending the births of various children in hospital delivery rooms around the world, then examine the world into which they had arrived.
 It would consider population growth and the means of supporting people on the planet, and also delve into the worlds of culture and science.”